Plans for the future

 Because of its importance, the National Trust approved a bid for project funding to fully repair and conserve the house.
 Work was finally finished in spring 2018.

-Although new tenants will be moving in soon, visitors can now enjoy the Norman Hall, Tudor Ambulatory and parts of the gardens a few afternoons each week during the summer months.
+Visitors can now enjoy the Norman Hall, Tudor Ambulatory and parts of the gardens a few afternoons each week during the summer months.